Sudheerbollapragada/online-malaria-predictor/README.md

 ## Online Malaria Predictor
-Online malaria Predictor is a webapp to demonistrate a model which can detect/predict malaria with 96% Accuracy
+Online malaria Predictor is a webapp to demonistrate a model which can detect/predict malaria with 96% Accuracy site can be viewed live (hosted at miscrosft Azure) : https://onlinemalariapredictor.azurewebsites.net/ ** Note - please scroll down the site as images are bigger in  size **
 # Screenshots of Project

 # Home page of project